-Graduates of our programs have moved on to become college professors, elementary school teachers, adult education specialists, youth program directors, designers, contractors, photojournalists, master plumbers, published writers, electricians, doulas, midwives, mechanics, restaurant managers, artisans, counselors, consultants, business owners (who innovatively raise funds for third world development activities), just to name a few!
+Graduates of our programs have moved on to become college professors, elementary school teachers, adult education specialists, youth program directors, designers, contractors, photojournalists, master plumbers, published writers, electricians, doulas, midwives, mechanics, restaurant managers, artisans, counselors, consultants, business owners (who, through innovation and talent, raise funds for third world development activities), just to name a few!
 It’s been quite amazing to witness.

 Paul, writing to the Corinthians, says "Are we beginning to commend ourselves again?
 Surely we do not need, as some do, letters of recommendation to you or from you, do we?
 You yourselves are our letter, written on your hearts, to be known and read by all; and you show that you are a letter of Christ, prepared by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts."
 (2 Cor.
 2:17-3.3)